 Can you walk with a torn meniscus?

-The most common symptom of a torn meniscus is localized pain in the knee that worsens when rotating the leg.
-Still, many people with a torn meniscus can walk, stand, sit, and sleep without pain.
+Many people with a torn meniscus can walk, stand, sit, and sleep without pain.
 In cases where a torn meniscus has locked the knee, walking will be affected.

 Meniscus Tear Causes

 You can tear a meniscus during any activity which involves forcefully twisting or rotating the knee.

 Meniscus tears can happen during physical activities, but they can also occur from:

 - Deep squatting

 Sometimes, a torn meniscus can occur due to degenerative changes in the knee, even if there is little to no trauma.